matisojka/qqqa/README.md

 # skip reading terminal history
 qq -n "find large files in the last day"

+# disable emojis in responses (persists)
+qq --no-fun "summarize this"
 ```

 qq builds a user message that includes a timestamp, your OS, optional recent terminal history, optional piped stdin, and your question.
 The assistant is instructed to stay on technical topics and to format output using these tags: